-There is a surprising difference between transports into ASC_m and ASC_i .
-Normally averaging would be expected to reduce variability.
-However here we find twice as high numbers in annual variability for the yearly budget of ASC_m .
-The yearly amount of transports into ASC_m (MT{im} and MT{mm}) is extremely high correlated (r = 0.98).
+[32] There is a surprising difference between transports into ASC_m and ASC_i .
+Normally, averaging would be expected to reduce variability.
+However, here we find twice as high numbers in annual variability for the yearly budget of ASC_m .
+The yearly amount of transports into ASC_m (MT{im} and MT{mm}) is extremely highly correlated (r = 0.98).

-Also for these unified transports, all time series share a positive trend.
+[33] Also, for these unified transports, all time series share a positive trend.
 This trend is negligible and insignificant for MT{mi} .
-Trends of annual net transports are statistically significant at the 90% level for the instantaneous variables, in experiments MT{im} and MT{ii} .
+Trends of annual net transports are statistically significant at the 90% level for the instantaneous variables in experiments MT{im} and MT{ii} .
 Here relative to a similar mean, the trend is twice as large for MT{im} .
 The most pronounced trend is evident in MT{mm} , when only mean variables are applied.
 At the 95% level it has the highest statistical significance of the four experiments.

-We find a systematic difference in the annual cycle between calculating the transports from the instantaneous variables and the mean variables.
-In Fig. 4(b) the plain lines for the transports per month into ASC_i do not show any significant differences over the year.
-For the net transports into ASC_m , however, there are two maxima at solstice times, in boreal and austral summer, and minima at Equinox times.
-Over the entire tropics (+/-30° latitude, DESC and ASC) we found a weak annual cycle for the P-E budget, with only one minimum in boreal summer.
+[34] We find a systematic difference in the annual cycle between calculating the transports from the instantaneous variables and the mean variables.
+In Figure 4b the solid lines denoting the transports per month into ASC_i do not show any significant differences over the year.
+For the net transports into ASC_m , however, there are two maxima at solstice times, in boreal and austral summer, and minima at equinox times.
+Over the entire tropics ($\pm 30^\circ$ latitude, DESC and ASC), we found a weak annual cycle for the P-E budget, with only one minimum in boreal summer.
 We believe that this could be explained by the unequally distributed land masses along the latitudes.
-A higher fraction of land alters the physical properties, increases average surface temperatures in boreal summer and thus enhances
+A higher fraction of land alters